fer-cp/rr_phd_dissertation/epistasis_dc/simulations/README.md

-# Reproducing our simulation study
+# Reproducing the simulation study

 By simply running the R script [masterscript_power.R], one generates the data tables (as _*.dat_ files) necessary to produce the plots